LLENN8/MisaKeylogger/README.md

 # MisaKeylogger

-MisaKeylogger is a Python program that logs keyboard inputs, monitors active windows, and tracks clipboard changes.
-It is designed for educational purposes only.
+MisaKeylogger is a Python program that logs keyboard inputs, monitors active windows, and tracks clipboard changes. for fun, not working when you open browser tho

 ## Features